That '80s show: Bollywood recapturing the '80s magic

-After Khoobsurat, a remake of ’80s telefilm, Janam, has just been announced.
-Even as a posse of filmmakers set out to remake more films from the ’80s, we take a look at what makes films from this decade an attractive proposition
+After the remake of 'Khoobsurat' slew of Bollywood films from the '80s are now being remade.
+We take a look at what makes films from this decade an attractive proposition

 Last week saw the release of Khoobsurat, an official remake of Hrishikesh Mukherjee’s Rekha-starrer that was made in 1980.
 Now there’s word that filmmaker Mahesh Bhatt’s 1985 autobiographical telefilm, Janam, will soon be remade.

 Stage actor Imran Zahid, who incidentally has played the lead role in all play remakes of Bhatt’s films, including Arth and Daddy, will be playing the lead role in this film as well.

 “Kumar Gaurav, who was the lead actor in Janam, faded into oblivion, and as a result, the film didn’t get noticed either.
 Zahid, meanwhile, is on a high after tasting success with Daddy, the play.
 That said, Janam has a tricky screenplay but Imran has the resolve to hit the bull’s eye,” says Bhatt, who adds that Janam had actually won a lot of appreciation, including a berth in the panorama section of the 1986 International Film Festival of India (IFFI).

 The film tells the story of an illegitimate son (Kumar Gaurav) who wants to be acknowledged by his father (Anupam Kher) and goes on to become a filmmaker.